 - Low blood sugar levels in your newborn

-- Skin and eyes of the newborn appears to be yellow
+- The skin and eyes of the newborn appear to be yellow

 - Breathing difficulties in the newborn

-- The diabetic eye problems and kidney problems of the mother gets worse
+- The diabetic eye problems and kidney problems of the mother get worse

 - Urinary or bladder infections happen more frequently

-If you’ve noticed any of signs and symptoms diabetes, consult your doctor.
+If you are wondering how to avoid gestational diabetes or have noticed any signs and symptoms of diabetes, consult with our online doctor at Your Doctors Online.
 If diabetes remains untreated, severe complications could arise like heart disease, stroke, high blood pressure, blindness, kidney disease, and even nerve damage.

-Once you are diagnosed with diabetes that can be determined through the checking of your blood sugar levels, you will be guided on a plan to keep it normal.
-If your diabetes is a mild one, the doctor will most likely suggest a diet plan accompanied by exercising and weight loss routines.
-Medications may also be prescribed to aid in the reduction of your blood glucose levels.
+Once you are diagnosed with diabetes, which can be determined by checking your blood sugar levels, you will be guided on a plan to keep it normal.
+If your diabetes is mild, the doctor will most likely suggest a diet plan accompanied by exercising and weight loss routines.
+Medications are also prescribed to aid in the reduction of your blood glucose levels.
 For some women, insulin may be needed.